gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 where `Secret` and `Id` are `application secret` and `application id` received when creating new `Application` authorization in GitLab admin section.

+Optionally, you can set `mattermost['service_disable_email_signup'] = true` to force all users to sign-up with GitLab only.
+See Mattermost [documentation on GitLab SSO](https://github.com/mattermost/platform/blob/master/doc/integrations/sso/gitlab-sso.md).

 ## Manually (re)authorising GitLab Mattermost with GitLab

 ### Authorise GitLab Mattermost